chrispyoon/consulting/index.md

   <div class="container">
     <h2>Methodology</h2>
     <p>
-      This study collected data from blog posts in Korean for sentiment analysis (SA) and thematic analysis (TA).
+      This study collected data from Naver API for sentiment analysis (SA) and thematic analysis (TA).
 The SA focused on posts that mentioned "North Korean Defector" (탈북민/t'albungmin), collected using the Naver API.
 The data was translated into English for analysis.
     </p>
     <p>
       The SA used the VADER library to capture sentiment trends.
 The TA employed advanced NLP techniques and machine learning models such as Logistic Regression, Support Vector Machines (SVM), and Latent Dirichlet Allocation (LDA) to classify the posts into political, empowering, and discriminating themes.